deminy/couchbase-benchmark/README.md

 docker run --rm -v "$(pwd):/var/www" --entrypoint "/bin/sh" -ti deminy/couchbase-benchmark -c "composer install -n"
 ```

-If you want to test the benchmark script locally, you can start a Couchbase container first, then use it to run the
+If we want to test the benchmark script locally, we can start a Couchbase container first, then use it to run the
 benchmark script, like following:

 ```bash